solita/solita.github.com/_posts/2017-07-20-minority-report.md

 ## Real People - No Photo Stock

 In my opinion, it is great that Solita uses authentic pictures of real employees in these advertisements.
 Some of the pictures are even taken in real situations during the workday.
 At least the one I'm in represents a real case where we were debugging the software with a colleague when the photographer just came out with his camera.
 I think that picture is used e.g. for recruiting integration specialists.
-One must remember, that the picture chosen in the advertisement gives always a partial glimpse to the day in life in Solita.
+One must remember, that the picture chosen in the advertisement gives always a partial glimpse to the everyday in life in Solita.
 I'm not an integration specialist and we were not recruiting especially women.

 ![Debugging a software](/img/minority-report/debugging.jpg)
 *Debugging a software*